The First Two Years

 In accordance with the Graduate School of Arts and Sciences, all degree candidates must maintain an average equivalent to B or better to continue in the program.
 Satisfactory progress is reviewed annually and students who fall below the grade minimum will ordinarily be given one term to improve their grades.

 With nearly 60 participating faculty labs, the MCO program provides an invaluable opportunity for graduate students to observe and participate in a variety of laboratory environments.
 During the first year, students spend about 25% of their time conducting experimental research in faculty laboratories.
-Student will complete at least three 5-week rotations in MCO training faculty labs before selecting a thesis lab.
+Students will complete at least three 5-week rotations in MCO training faculty labs before selecting a thesis lab.
 Additional rotations are possible.
 The rotations will expose students to a wide range of research concepts, techniques, and model systems.
 Additionally, these rotations offer networking opportunities and serve to introduce new MCO graduate students into our extended scientific community.
 Ultimately, these immersive experiences will inform each student’s selection of a lab best suited for their doctoral research.

 In addition to regular coursework, students register for MCB 300 once in each of the first two terms to designate research undertaken in lab rotations.
 MCB 300 does not correspond to the fall and spring term start and stop dates.
-Student can declare a home lab and a faculty advisor after three laboratory rotations.
-Ordinally, students should be able to start in their thesis labs in the middle of the spring semester of the first year.
+Students can declare a home lab and a faculty advisor after three laboratory rotations.
+Ordinarily, students should be able to start in their thesis labs in the middle of the spring semester of the first year.

 There is no foreign language requirement for the PhD degree.